 Resources related to homeless students' rights to enroll and participate fully in school.

-Contact information for LEA Homeless Education Liaisons in California.
+Contract information for Homeless Education liaisons within the State of California.

 Budget forms and funding results for the Education for Homeless Children and Youths Program grants.